Showing posts sorted by date for query putnik. Sort by relevance Show all posts

 Goldrunner

-I've always loved Gold Runner which is a technical masterpiece by legend, Steve Bak.
-He proved when in the hands of a talented programmer, the Atari ST is more than capable to produce wondrous results.
-Other (lame) programmers would whine and complain but Mr Bak simply got the job done perfectly each and every time.
+I love Gold Runner; it's a technical masterpiece by legend, Steve Bak.
+He proved when in the hands of a talented programmer, the Atari ST is more than capable of producing wondrous results.
+Other (lame) programmers would whine and complain, but Mr Bak simply got the job done.
+Perfectly every time I might add.

-Okay, honest time, I'm actually terrible at this ultra fast-paced shoot 'em up and I was never too fond of that dreaded fuzzy speech.
-It was fine back in the day and is humorously entertaining but it soon wears thin and distracts me during gameplay...
-Perhaps I'm just old and grumpy but I've never really liked it.
+Okay, honest time, I'm terrible at this ultra fast-paced shoot 'em up (shock!!).
+Plus, I was never fond of that dreaded fuzzy speech.
+It was fine back in the day and is humorously entertaining but it soon wears thin and distracts during gameplay.
+Perhaps I'm old and grumpy but I've never really liked it.
 Sorry!

 Tuesday, December 29, 2015